nas4152/simulation/README.md

     Distribution: Via figures and text, explain how one can tell the distribution is approximately normal.

-Part 2: Basic Inferential Data Analysis Instructionsless
+Part 2: Basic Inferential Data Analysis Instructions

 Now in the second portion of the project, we're going to analyze the ToothGrowth data in the R datasets package.